Why Child Decoded?

 - Trying to address everything at once, without understanding the priorities

 Gangwish and McEvoy knew that parents needed guidance through this confusing territory.
-There are many excellent books that address one particular area of concern.
+There are many excellent books that address one particular area of concern, like ‘sensory processing difficulties’ or ‘defiant child.’
 What parents need before they turn to that, however, is a complete map of their child’s issues and a plan for how to move forward through those issues.

 They looked high and low for a book that parents could use as a resource for: